-Description: The admission charge to a roof garden, cabaret, or similar place to attend a dramatic or musical arts performance is exempt from tax when separate from
+Description: The admission charge to a roof garden, cabaret, or similar place to attend a dramatic or musical arts performance is exempt from tax when separate from other charges such as charges for food or drink.

-Estimate: 2004: Not Applicable - 2007: \$2.0 million Data Source: New York State Division of the Budget
+Estimate: 2005: Not Applicable - 2008: \$2.0 million

+Data Source: New York State Division of the Budget

-137. Sales Tax Vendor Credit
+137. Sales Tax Vendor Credit Citation: Section 1137(f)